OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Realm_Points_Ranks.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Realm Points and Realm Ranks are your progression in player vs player combat.
+Every time you kill an enemy player or capture objectives, you earn Realm Points.
+As you accumulate points, you advance through Realm Ranks that give you prestigious titles and access to powerful Realm Abilities - special attacks and defenses that make you more effective in PvP combat.
+Unlike regular levels, there's no cap on Realm Ranks, so dedicated PvP players can continue advancing indefinitely.

 Realm Points (RP) and Realm Ranks (RR) represent a character's progression in Realm vs Realm combat.
 Players earn RP from PvP kills and objectives, advancing through ranks that grant access to powerful Realm Abilities.

 ## Core Mechanics

 ### Realm Point Acquisition

+**Game Rule Summary**: The realm points you earn from killing an enemy player depend on their level and realm rank.
+Higher level targets are worth more points, with the biggest reward coming from other level 50 players.
+Their realm rank also adds bonus points - killing an experienced PvP veteran is worth much more than killing a newcomer.
+This system encourages fighting worthy opponents rather than picking on weak targets.

 #### Player Kill Value
 ```csharp